alphagov/reliability-engineering/source/documentation/monitoring-alerts/create-edit-alerts-using-prometheus.md

 - metric's patterns
 - Service Level Objective

-For new alerts, you may need to experiment with different thresholds until you find one that fits your, chosen type of alert, priorities and metric's patterns
+For new alerts, you may need to experiment with different thresholds until you find one that fits your chosen type of alert, priorities and the patterns of your metric.

 ### Create the alerting rule